-In order to launch Common Good, the initiative needs confirmed support from at least 50 employers who are publicly committed to offering the plan to employees, should it proceed.
+In order to launch Common Good, the initiative needs confirmed support from a critical mass of employers who are publicly committed to offering the plan to employees, should it proceed.
 Having your organization on this list would be a powerful step towards making Common Good a reality.

 Frequently Asked Questions

 The Plan will be overseen by a nonprofit corporation governed by a board of directors with a fiduciary duty to act in the best interest of the Plan’s members.
 All service providers to the Plan, including the Plan’s administrator and investment managers, will be accountable to the board, which will be responsible for continuously improving the Plan in the interests of its members.

 Your primary role would be to offer participation in the Plan to your employees and members, as well as provide the appropriate education to help facilitate their enrolment.

 Employers would be responsible for setting up the system (e.g., through payroll) for your employees, and remitting and reconciling contributions.
 Common Wealth can also easily set up workers who are freelancers and/or who wish to make additional contributions on their own to contribute directly through their own bank accounts.